benmurden/HomePasser/README.md

 ### Options

-For a list of additional options, run homepasser with the '-h' argument.
+For a list of additional options, run HomePasser with the '-h' argument.

 ```
 python homepasser.py -h